-Outlook for 2013/14 and Beyond Revenue Budget 2013/14
+Outlook for 2014/15 and Beyond Revenue Budget 2014/15

-The Commissioner approved a net revenue budget (before use of reserves) of £287.381m, with a Band D council tax of £86.61, an increase of 3.5%.
+The Commissioner approved a net revenue budget (before use of reserves) of £277.663m, with no change in the council tax precept for 2014/15 and Band D council tax remaining at £86.61.
+A 1% council tax freeze grant has been accepted by the Commissioner for 2014/15, estimated at £0.384m per annum and payable for 2 years as a result of the Commissioner's decision to freeze the 2013/14 relevant basic council tax level.
 The budget includes savings which have been carefully considered to ensure the Commissioner and Chief Constable can meet the financial challenges they face whilst continuing to focus on their core principles, as set out below: